paul-schaaf/roomr/README.md

 - add feature to bulk add rooms
 - better UI/UX.
 On the browser it looks a little clunky because there is so much space next to the form.
 On mobile, the form at the top is a little difficult to reach and use
-### Other
-- I have mostly used the airbnb style guide, although I had trouble getting ESLint to run sometimes, so I will have to redo the entire linting
-- The code is commented wherever I deemed it necessary